 Dr. Scott Krosser on treating smiles from toddlers to teens Read Transcript

 Treating kids young is really a matter of just trying to make sure that their home care is really good.
 We can address any of the issues as they get older, like orthodontics, and we just try to keep them comfortable enough in the chair so that they never develop a fear of coming back in.

-Three quarters of the battle with most people is just getting them to come in the door.
+Three-quarters of the battle with most people are just getting them to come in the door.
 Half the new patients that come in are people who just are terrified.
 They just don't go to the dentist until it's way too late.
 By trying to avoid that early on and making your experience fun in the office, that really makes a big difference and goes a long way for kids.
-Kids that I've been treating since they were three and four years old now bring their three and four year old kids to me and that's always their comment: that I always made it easy and fun for them, even when they had a cavity or something had to be done.
+Kids that I've been treating since they were three and four years old now bring their three and four-year-old kids to me and that's always their comment: that I always made it easy and fun for them, even when they had a cavity or something had to be done.
 It was always something that they were never afraid to do and probably would never be afraid to do because we brought them in slowly and we did it the right way.

 - Ensure your child’s teeth are coming in properly.
 If they don’t, your child may experience issues with speech and language development.

 - Check for signs of tooth decay, which is important because so many kids have it.
 According to the Centers for Disease Control and Prevention (CDC), more than 40 percent of children have dental decay by the time they enroll in kindergarten.

 - Answer your questions about proper oral home hygiene and dental behaviors that may affect your child’s teeth.